hyperledger-archives/grid/cli/man/grid-po-version-update.1.md

   output.

 `--draft`
 : Sets the resulting version as a draft.
+Conflicts with `--not-draft`.

 `--not-draft`
 : Sets the resulting version as a non-draft.
+Conflicts with `--draft`.

 OPTIONS
 =======

 `-k`, `--key`
-: Base name for private key file.
+: base name or path to a private signing key file

 `--org`
 : Specify the organization that owns the purchase order.